qmk/qmk_firmware/Keycodes.md

 # Overview

 When defining a [keymap](https://github.com/qmk/qmk_firmware/blob/master/doc/keymap.md) each key needs a valid key definition.

-This page documents the symbols that correspond to keyboard scan codes that are available to you in QMK.
-They can be used by themselves or in combination with one of the [many functions available](https://github.com/qmk/qmk_firmware/wiki#going-beyond-the-keycodes) to customize your board.
+This page documents the symbols that correspond to keycodes that are available to you in QMK.

+To customize your board, they can be used by themselves or as **action codes** in combination with one of the [many C macros](https://github.com/qmk/qmk_firmware/wiki#c-macros-for-action-code).

-The source of truth for these codes is the [keycode.txt](https://github.com/qmk/qmk_firmware/blob/master/doc/keycode.txt) file in the qmk documentation.
+The source of truth for these codes is [tmk_core/common/keycode.h](https://github.com/qmk/qmk_firmware/blob/master/tmk_core/common/keycode.h) file in the qmk source code.

 # The Keycodes

+Keycodes in QMK are based on [HID Usage Keyboard/Keypad Page(0x07)](http://www.usb.org/developers/hidpage/Hut1_12v2.pdf) with following exceptions:

+* `KC_NO` = 0 for no action
+* `KC_TRNS` = 1 for layer transparency
+* internal special keycodes in the `0xA5-DF` range (tmk heritage).

 ## Letters and Numbers